 Some cancer treatments may cause a weak immune system.
 This is because they can stop the bone marrow from making enough white blood cells, and white blood cells are part of your immune.

-If your treatment has weakened your immune system, you will have received a letter from the Government or your hospital notifying you that you are considered ‘clinically extremely vulnerable’ with instruction to ‘shield’.
+If your treatment has weakened your immune system, you will have received a letter from the Government, or your GP or hospital, notifying you that you are considered ‘clinically extremely vulnerable’.

 If your cancer treatment has been paused or changed because of the COVID-19 outbreak, it is anticipated that you will be able to restart your current treatment once the COVID-19 outbreak has passed.
 Your hospital team will be able to provide you with advice around this, and any plans for restarting treatment.